Montgomery County Issues Cold Emergency Alert; Community Members Urged to Take Precautions

-Due to expected overnight temperatures tonight into tomorrow in Montgomery County falling into the teens or single digits with a wind chills below zero degrees, the Office of Emergency Management and Homeland Security is issuing a Cold Emergency Alert to go into effect tonight at 1:00 pm Wednesday, Jan 30, through 1:00 pm Thursday, Jan.
-31.
+Due to expected overnight temperatures tonight into tomorrow in Montgomery County falling into the single digits with a wind chill of 0 to minus 10 degrees, the Office of Emergency Management and Homeland Security is issuing a Cold Emergency Alert to go into effect tonight at 7:00 pm.

-At this time, there is a Wind Chill Advisory for Montgomery County in which wind chills are expected to be below -5 to -10 degrees at times, the Wind Chill Advisory is in effect until 10:00 am Thursday morning.
+At this time, there is a Wind Chill Advisory for Montgomery County in which wind chills are expected to be below -5 degrees at times.

 There is always particular concern during periods of extreme cold for children, seniors, homeless individuals and animals.
 Everyone spending time outside should take necessary precautions against the extreme cold.
 Frostbite can occur with as little as 30 minutes of exposure to the cold.
 Anyone being outside should dress in layers of warm clothing and wear a hat.
 Nearly half of body heat is lost through the head.
 Cover your mouth to protect your lungs from extreme cold.
 Mittens, snug at the wrist, are better than gloves.
 Do not ignore shivering.
 It’s an important first sign that the body is losing heat.
 Persistent shivering is a signal to return indoors.